 You probably have an inkjet printer at home or at your workplace and might have had problems at some point.
 If you see lines appearing in the text when you print and it is difficult to read, it is no doubt because your print heads are clogged.
-Often, many of these failures would not occur if you took a few minutes to keep them clean and allow the colors to flow unobstructed through the nozzles to the paper.
 Read on to find out how to clean your printer heads without wasting too much time or making life too difficult.

 The first thing you should be clear about before cleaning the print heads is that each brand of printer, and each model specifically, has different characteristics.
 It is recommended that you take a look at your printer's user manual, as the best advice will always be provided by the manufacturer.
 Keep in mind that some brands reduce or eliminate their printer's warranty if they notice any kind of modification, no matter how small.